lamrotkassahun-afk/Improved-detection-of-fraud-cases-for-e-commerce-and-bank-transactions/README.md

 - **Stratified K-Fold CV**: Ensures model reliability across imbalanced data subsets.
 - **Ensemble Comparison**: Rigorous evaluation of Decision Trees, Random Forest, and Gradient Boosting.
 - **Model Selection**: The final model was chosen based on AUC-PR (Area Under Precision-Recall Curve), which is superior for fraud detection than standard accuracy.
+##Strategic Business Recommendations
+1. Implement Velocity-Based Friction (New Account Protection) Data Insight: SHAP analysis consistently identifies time_to_purchase (the duration between account creation and the first transaction) as a top predictor of fraud.
+Automated bots often register and purchase within seconds.

+Recommendation: Implement a "New Account Cooling Period."
+Any transaction initiated within the first 10 minutes of account creation should be automatically flagged for secondary verification (e.g., SMS or Email OTP).

+Business Impact: Reduces automated "flash" fraud attacks while maintaining a smooth experience for long-term users.

+2. Multi-Account Device Throttling
+Data Insight: High device_id frequency—where a single hardware ID is linked to multiple user accounts—is a significant red flag in the model.

+Recommendation: Establish a Device-to-User Limit.
+Automatically trigger a manual security review or temporary account lock if a single device is used to access more than three unique user accounts within a 24-hour window.

+Business Impact: Effectively mitigates "Account Takeover" (ATO) schemes and professional fraud farm operations.

+3. Dynamic Geo-Risk Authentication
+Data Insight: The interactive dashboard and choropleth maps highlight specific geographic regions with fraud rates 3x to 5x higher than the global average.

+Recommendation: Deploy Location-Aware Step-Up Authentication.
+Transactions originating from high-risk IP addresses or countries should require Multi-Factor Authentication (MFA) for any purchase exceeding $50, compared to a $200 threshold for low-risk regions.

+Business Impact: Localizes security measures, ensuring high-risk areas are tightly monitored without adding unnecessary friction to customers in stable markets.

+4. Adaptive Purchase Value Monitoring
+Data Insight: Local SHAP force plots reveal that purchase_value acts as a heavy "push" factor toward fraud when combined with specific browsers or times of day.

+Recommendation: Use Behavioral Baseline Scoring.
+Instead of fixed limits, flag transactions that deviate by more than 2.5 standard deviations from a user's historical average or the average for that specific demographic group.

+Business Impact: Captures "outlier" spending patterns that often indicate compromised credit card information.

+Where to Place These in Your Project Structure README.md: Include the titles and 1-sentence summaries under a ## 📈 Business Insights header.

+Project Report/Blog: Use the full text above, including the "Data Insight" and "Business Impact" sections, to demonstrate your ability to bridge data science and business value.

+Explainability Notebook: Add a final Markdown cell titled "Task 3.4: From SHAP to Strategy" and list these points to conclude your technical analysis.